itbdw/server-render-javascript-chrome/README.md

 your upstream server with user-agent `ServerRenderJavascript`, if you have not change the default user-agent at craw.js.

-## todo
+## Todo

-* make a pool to choose other than start chrome for every request

 * before call craw.js, make sure chrome was started already (no pending)

-* bug, when the documentUrl was blocked, it just hang out there
+* bug, when the documentUrl was blocked by rule, it just hang out there, specify a timeout

 ## What and how it works